 Considerations

-OceanBase Database modifies the name of an obsolete column to
+OceanBase Database changes the name of the obsolete column to

-SYS_C[COLUMN_ID]_TIME$to maintain internal referential integrity and avoid potential name conflicts.
-Therefore, the name of a newly added column cannot be in theSYS_C[COLUMN_ID]_TIME$format to ensure uniqueness and avoid potential conflicts.
+SYS_C[COLUMN_ID]_TIME$to maintain internal references and avoid potential name conflicts.
+Therefore, the name of a new column cannot be in theSYS_C[COLUMN_ID]_TIME$format to ensure uniqueness and avoid potential conflicts.
 For more information about column naming, see ALL_TAB_COLS.OceanBase Database limits the maximum number of obsolete columns in a table to 128.
 If the number of obsolete columns exceeds 128, you cannot add or drop columns.
-To resolve this issue, execute the
+To clear the obsolete columns, execute the

-ALTER TABLE TABLE_NAME FORCE;command to remove the obsolete columns.When a DDL operation for dropping a column is combined with other operations, the database performs a physical deletion to ensure that the column is completely removed from the table structure and storage.
+ALTER TABLE TABLE_NAME FORCE;statement.When a DDL operation for dropping a column is combined with other operations, the database will perform a physical deletion to ensure that the column is completely removed from the table structure and storage.

 In OceanBase Database, the maximum length of a single data row is 1.5 MB.
-If the length of a row reaches this limit and some columns at the end of the table are marked as obsolete, even if these columns are no longer used, they still occupy physical storage space.
-If you plan to add new columns at the end of the table, you must first execute the
+If the length of a table reaches this limit and some columns at the end of the table are marked as obsolete, they will still occupy physical storage space even if they are no longer used.
+If you plan to add new columns to the end of the table, you must first execute the

 For more information about Online DDL and Offline DDL operations, see Online DDL and Offline DDL operations.